 Hive started out with a smart thermostat but has since expanded its range to include just about everything you might need for your smart home.
-The smart bulbs that Hive puts out are very capable and attractively placed, and well worth a spot on our best smart bulbs of 2020 list.
+The smart bulbs that Hive puts out are very capable and attractively placed, and well worth a spot on our best smart bulbs list.

 You can pick from standard bulbs (screw or bayonet), E14 candle bulbs, and GU10 spotlights, and the standard bulbs offer the full colour spectrum as well as different white temperatures.
 The range isn't quite as big as those offered by Philips and Lifx, but it'll be enough for most people.

-As with Philips Hue, you need a hub attached to your router to use these lights (unless you hook them up to a Samsung SmartThings network instead).
+You need a hub attached to your router to use these lights (unless you hook them up to a Samsung SmartThings network instead).
 Within the app, you get colour changing and schedule setting features, and the smart bulbs work with both Amazon Alexa and Google Assistant.